alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 it tends to give more gains in unstable learning settings, and it seems likely that StarCraft is one of those games with several viable strategies.
-If you expect the game's Nash equilibria to turn into an ensemble of strategies, it seems way easier to maintain an ensemble of agents.
+If you expect the game's Nash equilibria to turn into an ensemble of strategies, it seems way easier to maintain an ensemble of agents, since you get a free inductive prior.

 ## 3. Once RL Does Okay, It's Not Too Hard to Make It Great